jjmedinaariza/modelling_book/docs/05-inference.md

 So although every sample will give us different values to the mean, in the long run, they will tend to be similar to the mean of the population.
 If you were to take repeated samples from the same population more often than not, the sample mean will be closer rather than far from the population mean.
 When you take a sample you have no way of knowing if your sample is one of those that got close to the population mean or far from it.
 But it is somehow reassuring to know the procedure in the long run tends to get it right more often than not.

 Another way of saying this is that the means obtained from random samples behave in a predictable way.
-When we take just one sample and compute the mean we won't we able to tell whether the mean for that sample is close to the centre of its sampling distribution.
+When we take just one sample and compute the mean we won't we able to tell whether the mean for that sample is close to the centre of its sampling distribution (and thus to the population mean).
 But we will know the probability of getting an extreme value for the mean is lower than the probability of getting a value closer to the mean.
 That is, if we can assume that the variable in question is normally distributed in the population.

 But it gets better.
 Let's repeat the exercise with a sample size of 30, 100 and 1000.
 This code will take some time to run.
 But compare it with how long it would take you to take 10 pieces of paper from a bag with 100000 pieces of paper 50000 times...